rocky/python-xdis/README.rst

    $ pip install -e .  # or pip install -e .[dev] to include testing package

-A GNU makefile is also provided so ``make install`` (possibly as root or sudo) will do the steps above.
+A GNU makefile is also provided, so ``make install`` (possibly as root or sudo) will do the steps above.

 Disassembler Example